-During October 2019 Edge Hill University will host its fourth Festival of Ideas which explores the theme of ‘Exchanges: Creativity, Community, Curiosity’ in a stimulating programme of events.
+During October 2019 Edge Hill University hosted its fourth Festival of Ideas which explored the theme of ‘Exchanges: Creativity, Community, Curiosity’ in a stimulating programme of events.

-The festival will be programmed by Edge Hill University’s three Research Institutes, the Institute for Creative Enterprise (ICE), the Institute for Social Responsibility (ISR), and the Health Research Institute.
+The festival was programmed by Edge Hill University’s three Research Institutes, the Institute for Creative Enterprise (ICE), the Institute for Social Responsibility (ISR), and the Health Research Institute.

 Festival of Ideas 2018: EQUALITIES